-Table 3: Files Installed on a Windows Server for Thin Client
+Table 3: Files Installed on a Windows Server for Thin Client Files Description helowrld.cob Sample WOW Extensions "Hello World" program.

-Files Description helowrld.cob Sample WOW Extensions "Hello World" program. rpcplus.dll The RPC (Remote Procedure Calls) dynamic-link library (DLL).
+Table 3: Files Installed on a Windows Server for Thin Client Files Description rpcplus.dll The RPC (Remote Procedure Calls) dynamic-link library (DLL).
 It handles communications with the Windows client.
-This DLL must be placed in the working directory for the application or in a directory specified in the PATH environment variable. rpcplus.ini An initialization file with important information for RPC (Remote Procedure Calls).
-See an example of this file in Sample Contents of rpcplus.ini for a Windows Server (on page 278). rpcplusserver.exe This program performs the important function of listening for a connection request, then starting the RM/COBOL runtime and application.
+This DLL must be placed in the working directory for the application or in a directory specified in the PATH environment variable. rpcplus.ini A configuration file with important information for RPC(Remote Procedure Calls).
+See an example of this file in Sample Contents of rpcplus.ini for a Windows Server (on page 271). rpcplusserver.exe This program performs the important function of listening for a connection request, then starting the RM/COBOL runtime and application.
 This file can be installed in any location. rpcpluswow.dll The WOW Extensions interface to the RPC (Remote Procedure Calls) dynamic-link library (rpcplus.dll).
 The application programs make calls to functions such as WOWSETPROP and WOWGETPROP.
 The rpcpluswow.dll intercepts those calls and uses RPC to route them to the Windows client.
 This DLL must be installed in the same directory as the RM/COBOL runtime executable.
 The DLL is loaded automatically once the RM_LOAD_WOW_CLIENT environment variable is set.